opencv/opencv/modules/features2d/doc/object_categorization.rst

 -------------------
 .. c:function:: void BOWTrainer::add( const Mat\& descriptors )

     Adds descriptors to a training set.
-The training set ise clustered using ``clustermethod`` to construct the vocabulary.
+The training set is clustered using ``clustermethod`` to construct the vocabulary.

     :param descriptors: Descriptors to add to a training set.
 Each row of  the ``descriptors``  matrix is a descriptor.